Noelia: Musical career

 In July 2018 Noelia released the first single from the new album "La mas Completa Coleccion".
-This is a remake of her song "Clavame tu Amor" recorded with Mexican Banda and Norteño Sounds.
+This is a remake of her song "Clávame tu Amor" recorded with Mexican Banda and Norteño Sounds.

 In total, Noelia has sold almost 10 million albums worldwide.

 Philanthropy

-Noelia is a supporter of and contributor to the Boys and Girls Club of East Los Angeles; the organization was about to close its doors, and she and a few friends donated money and raised more from others in the entertainment community to save the space for children in the community of East Los Angeles.
+Noelia is a supporter of the Boys and Girls Club of East Los Angeles.

-Noelia also supports the "Juarez Sin Frio" Initiative, a movement to raise funds to provide warm clothing and portable heaters to the villages in the high altitude mountains of Chihuahua State, Mexico, helping prevent deaths in winter due to the extremely low temperatures.
+Noelia also supports the "Juarez Sin Frio" Initiative, a movement to raise funds to provide warm clothing and portable heaters to the villages in the high altitude mountains of the Mexican state of Chihuahua.

 Entrepreneur

 Noelia is the founder and creator of "Noelicious", a woman's lingerie and sexy clothing brand; she is also the founder of Noelia's Cabaret, an adult entertainment club chain.